-If you have enough money then consider going on one or more of our recommended Affordable South African Tourist Attractions.
+If you have enough money, consider going on one or more of our recommended Affordable South African Tourist Attractions.
 South Africa is a leading travel destination; use this time to travel within the province you are in.

 “In 2017, South Africa received 3.5 million travellers.
 The top five overseas countries with the largest number of tourists visiting South Africa were the USA, UK, Germany, The Netherlands and France.” – (Statistics South Africa: 2017)

 Use your money wisely and sparingly.
-Once again, do not try to do ‘big boy tings’.
-Keep your money safe and do not get distracted by the noise of others.
+Once again, do not try to do ‘big boy things’.
+Keep your money safe, and do not get distracted by the noise of others.
 Make sure you know what you are paying for.
 With that said, maybe you should avoid clubs and clubbing for now.

 Be quick to think and slow to pay.

 Always carry your original passport or a certified copy to avoid unnecessary drama.
 Your passport must be valid (not expired), and you need to have a valid South African visa/permit.

 Your passport is your responsibility, do not allow anyone to keep it ‘safe’ for you.